Rabbi Alexis Berk

 Rabbi Berk and her husband Bob live in Uptown New Orleans with their two young sons and their dog Russell, all of whom are frequent and welcome visitors in the office.

-To contact Rabbi Berk e-mail Julie, the Clergy Assistant, at Julie@tourosynagogue.com.
+To contact Rabbi Berk e-mail Rachel, the Clergy Assistant, at Rachel@tourosynagogue.com.

 Cantor Jamie Marx